thomasgalvin/Teddy4J/README.md

 and [install](https://maven.apache.org/install.html) it to build.

 Right now, there are two unit tests that show basic invocation of Java's Js runtime environment.
-These live in .../src/test/teddy/
+These live in `.../src/test/teddy/` and execute when you run `mvn clean install`.

 SimpleScriptTest.java shows how to load the Script Engine Manager, then the JavaScript engine, and finally invoke a simple in-memory script.